joshmarinacci/moo-test1/notes.md

 * [x] Use a constant for the name _jsvalue and make sure all native wrapper methods are using it.
 * [x] Implement 55 square in pure ST code. `self value star self value`.

-* [ ] Create a generic JS invoker so the DOM can do
+* [x] Create a generic JS invoker so the DOM can do
-* [ ] `self doNativeCall: ‘append’ target: self _jsvalue with: child _jsvalue`.
+* [x] `self doNativeCall: ‘append’ target: self _jsvalue with: child _jsvalue`.
-* [ ] Implement pow in pure ST code. `self doNativeCall: pow target: Math with: self _jsvalue with: arg0 _jsvalue`.
+* [x] Implement pow in pure ST code. `self doNativeCall: pow target: Math with: self _jsvalue with: arg0 _jsvalue`.
-* [ ] change makeSlot to understands: ?
+* [x] change makeSlot to understands: ?

 ## Ideas

 * How can do worlds? be able to 'fork' the world, do crazy stuff, then diff between the world and it's parent world. should be lazy copy on write.
+* more stuff